Listen to this article now

 However, most people and even celebrities are getting the style wrong, often with embarrassing consequences.

-As an androgyne that have worked in fashion all my life, I’m here to help.
+As an androgyne that has worked in fashion all my life, I’m here to help.

 First, I’ll define androgynous fashion and the origin of the term.

-Then, I’ll give you 4 key androgynous style tips, for all body types, looks and curves.
+Then, I’ll share with you 4 key androgynous style tips, for all body types, looks, and curves.